knaiskes/raspberry-pi-projects/README.md

-Raspberry pi that I develop on my lazy time
+Raspberry pi projects that I develop on my lazy time